 The King was puzzled when no water flowed from the spout.

-The young Brahmin, aware of the cause, suggested that dirt might be clogging the spout and offered to assist.
-Using a blade of grass, he delicately prodded the opening to clear it.
+The young Brahmin, aware of the cause, suggested that dirt might be clogging the spout and offered to clean it.

-In doing so he blinded the sage in one eye and forced him to abandon the clearing and revert to his original form in pain.
+In doing so, he poked the sage who was trying to see through the hole, in one eye, and forced him to abandon the clearing.

-The king then poured the water onto his hands and let the water fall to the ground affirming his donation.
+The king was then able to easily pour the water onto the folded palms of the Brahmin who then let the water fall to the ground.

-Instantly, the little person slowly grew in form shooting past known heights of humans, demons, and gods.
+Instantly, in front of the astonished gathering, the little person slowly grew in form shooting past all known heights of living beings.

-He continued to grow immensely until those on the ground could no longer see his face and his umbrella that had been unfurled to cover his head touched the sky.
+He continued to grow immensely until those on the ground could no longer see his face and the umbrella protecting him from the sun touched the sky.

-With this immeasurable form, he took one step and covered all of the Heavens.
+With this immeasurable form, he took one giant step and covered all of the Heavens.

 With his second step, he covered all of Earth.

-The demon-king now realized who he was dealing with, and stood simply in awe, with crushed pride.
+The demon-king finally realized who he was dealing with, and stood in awe, his pride crushed.

-The Brahmin, nay, the Preserver-God asked the now humble king, where he should place his third step.
+The Brahmin, nay, the Preserver-God, asked the humbled King, where he should place his third step.

-The king got on his knees, acknowledging the error of his ego in pursuing to rule the Universe, and offered his head to the Preserver-God in completion of his promise.
+The King got on his knees, acknowledging the error of his ego wanting to rule the three worlds, and offered his head to the Preserver-God.

 This story is of the fifth incarnation, Vamana - meaning ‘little person.’